dergachev/solr-security-proxy/README.md

 ### Vagrant

-Don't have node/npm installed?
-The accompanying `Vagrantfile` sets up an ubuntu-based node.js stack:
+The accompanying `Vagrantfile` sets up an ubuntu-based node.js stack.
 To use it to develop the solr-security-proxy:

 ```bash